jolhoeft/hyperium.github.io/_guides/server/handle_post.md

 implements `futures::stream::Stream`) and apply a series of adapters until it is transformed into response futures (`Service::Future`, which is `Box<Future<Item = Self::Response, Error = Self::Error>>` in the `params.rs` example).
-You might think it would be easier to transform the request body directly into the response body.
-However, that approach makes it difficult to exit early if there is a problem, such as a malformed request or a service is unavailable.
+While it appears easier to transform the request body directly into the response body, that approach makes it difficult to exit early if there is a problem, such as a malformed request or a service is unavailable.
 Small quickly rendered response bodies can be generated as part of the response future.
 Larger responses that may take time to stream to the client will need to be generated in a separate stream for the response body.

 ## Setup

-The basic structure of the `'params.rs` example is the same as in the [Echo, echo, echo](./echo) example.
+The basic structure of the `'params.rs` example is the same as in the [Echo, echo, echo](./echo) guide.
 Aside from handling Post, which we discuss below, the key differences are:

 Import the `url` crate for form parsing: